MoonFlowww/Thot/docs/sub/training/README.md

   `Model::train` would; this keeps AMP, calibration hooks, and CUDA graph capture available when you enable them via `ForwardOptions`.
 - **Backward.** Loss tensors expose the standard `.backward()` API.
-You can mix Thot descriptors with custom reductions, attach gradient hooks, or integrate reinforcement learning signals before calling backward.
+You can mix Omni descriptors with custom reductions, attach gradient hooks, or integrate reinforcement learning signals before calling backward.
 - **Optimizer step.** `model.step()` respects global and local optimizers plus schedulers.
-Use it when you still want Thot to handle learning-rate policies;
+Use it when you still want Omni to handle learning-rate policies;
   call `model.optimizer().step()` directly only if you intend to bypass scheduler bookkeeping.